Where: Poggio San Lorenzo, Italy

 How to apply:

-Fill the online form available at this link before 3 February 2019 and send your CV with picture at [email protected].
+Fill the online form available at this link before 16 February 2020 and send your CV with picture at [email protected] writing “ESC in animal shelter” as the object of the mail.
 The pre-selected candidates will be contacted for a skype interview.
-The interviews will be held on February 7.

 Infos and questions: [email protected]